 Our goal is to breed & raise healthy, sustainable goat herds.

-Our Myotonic and Myotonic-Boer crosses are great for use in cross-breeding programs, herd improvements, or as foundation stock for new herds.
+Our Myotonic goats are great for use in cross-breeding programs, herd improvements, or as foundation stock for new herds.
 We also offer a range of high-quality Myotonic show bucks and does.

 In addition to providing high meat-yields; they're gentle, fun, low-maintenance, and enjoy human attention.
 We give our meat goats individual time and handling, and we know them all by name.

 Although our goats are primarily purchased for breeding or show, we occasionally have wethers to sell for meat (price per lb live weight).
 Sign up for our "Will Call" program and you will be contacted when meat wethers are available.